knightazura/ghost-sdk/Admin-pages.md

 * URL - seems ambiguous - does nothing

-* Something - seems like we don't know what we want
+* Something - seems like we don't know what we want - remove for now **Quick Win 9**

 * Delete - works as expected